supragya/TendermintConnector/README.md

 ## Running the application
-The tendermint_connector application provides the following features:
+The TendermintConnector application provides the following features:
 1. Full CLI interface (POSIX style flags)
 2. Automatic Blockchain detection based on Node Info of peer (RPC access to real TMCore required)
 3. Secured On the fly ED25519 key pair generation and handshake for every session in peerdial

 For finding version info of the application, supported chains and supported encodings for marlin relay, run:
 ```
-tendermint_connector --version
+TendermintConnector --version
 ```

 This should return you information such as this:
 ```
-tendermint_connector version 0.1-rc-1
+TendermintConnector version 0.1-rc-1
 + [Tendermint Chain]   IRISNet Mainnet 0.16.3 (Consensus State transfers) v0.1
 + [Marlin TM Protocol] Marlin Tendermint Data Transfer Protocol v1
 ```

-### tendermint_connector as a dataconnector between TMCore and Marlin Relay
+### TendermintConnector as a dataconnector between TMCore and Marlin Relay
 ```
-tendermint_connector dataconnect --dial
+TendermintConnector dataconnect --dial
 ```
 Tendermint connector will automatically try to connect using the default parameters.

-You can learn more about the *tendermint_connector connect* command using `tendermint_connector connect -h`.
+You can learn more about the *TendermintConnector connect* command using `TendermintConnector connect -h`.

 For configuring any of this for runtime, the following can be used for changed params:
 ```
-tendermint_connector --server_address 127.0.0.2 --rpc_port 21222
+TendermintConnector --server_address 127.0.0.2 --rpc_port 21222
 ```

-### tendermint_connector keyfiles for persistent peer connection between TMCore and tendermint_connector
+### TendermintConnector keyfiles for persistent peer connection between TMCore and TendermintConnector
 ```
-tendermint_connector keyfile
+TendermintConnector keyfile
 ```
 Tendermint connector can act as a tendermint peer who listens for connections instead of dialing TMCore itself.
 For this, you may need a persistent node ID to put in `config.toml` file for your real tendermint node.
 This is of format: *ae239af43..9bd7@127.0.0.1:266657*.
 This is essentially **nodeID@IP:PORT**.
-A keyfile for tendermint_connector is a file which describes the nodeID for tendermint_connector to use across process runs; it provides tendermint_connector with keys for fulfilling it's job as the given nodeID.
+A keyfile for TendermintConnector is a file which describes the nodeID for TendermintConnector to use across process runs; it provides TendermintConnector with keys for fulfilling it's job as the given nodeID.

 For example, you can generate a keyfile for irisnet chain using the following command:
 ```
-tendermint_connector keyfile --chain irisnet --filelocation irisnetkeys.json --generate
+TendermintConnector keyfile --chain irisnet --filelocation irisnetkeys.json --generate
 ```

 This would return logs similar to below: